We promote healthy living conditions through clean air, safe food, and reduced exposure to environmental health and safety hazards.

 Air Pollution Control

-This program is responsible for promoting the physical health and welfare of the public by protecting and enhancing the quality of the ambient air in Nashville (Davidson County), Tennessee.
+The Air Pollution Control program is responsible for promoting the physical health and welfare of the public by protecting and enhancing the quality of the ambient air in Nashville (Davidson County), Tennessee.

 The Air Quality Index (AQI) is an index for reporting daily air quality.
 It tells you how clean or polluted your air is, and what associated health effects might be a concern for you.
-The AQI focuses on health effects you may experience within a few hours or days after breathing polluted air.
+The index focuses on health effects you may experience within a few hours or days after breathing polluted air.

-The Metro Public Health Department's Food Division provides protection from the threat of foodborne illnesses by conducting inspections among Davidson County's food service establishments (restaurants, snack bars, and school cafeterias) and retail food stores (groceries).
+The Metro Public Health Department's Food Protection Services Division provides protection from the threat of foodborne illnesses by conducting inspections among Davidson County's food service establishments (restaurants, snack bars, and school cafeterias) and retail food stores (groceries).
 During the year over 13,000 inspections are conducted by the Health Department’s Food Protection staff.

 Visit the Restaurant Scores page for more information.